leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

   bucket: your_own_bucket
 {% endhighlight %}

+### Step 5:

 We then need to tell Rails when to use each environment.
 It is highly recommended to use different environments for development and production.

 For this example, we will use S3 for both development and production to test the uploading and confirm files are placed in the correct bucket.
-Because we want to use AWS for both development and production environments, we’ll need to update `config/storage.yml` to have two AWS environments:
+Since we want to use AWS for both development and production environments, we’ll need to update `config/storage.yml` to have two AWS environments:

 {% highlight ruby %}
 amazon_development: